rAJ-1312/Django-Blog-Application/README.md

 List all blog posts with Title, Author Name, Date Posted, Image, and some body part with Read More button.

 ### Blog Detail View
-To view the complete blog post when clicked on the Title.
+View the complete blog post when clicked on the Title.

 ### Recent Posts
 List all the post which are created recently with Image thumb and Title.